rage/programming-23/data/part-8/3-defining-classes.md

 `self.balance = balance`

-assigns the balance received as an argument as the balance attribute of the object.
+assigns the balance received as an argument to the balance attribute of the object.
 It is a common convention to use the same variable names for the parameters and the data attributes defined in a constructor, but the variable names `self.balance` and `balance` above refer to _two different variables_:

 * The variable `self.balance` is an attribute of the object.
 Each `BankAccount` object has its own balance.